 Welcome to Pet Behavior Problems.com a web site designed by

-veterinarians to personally help your dog, cat or bird with behavior
+veterinarians to personally help your dog or cat with behavior

 Our staff consists of animal behavior consultants who are veterinarians

 or animal psychologists including Dr. Amy Marder.
 We all work together to design unique behavioral